 What do I need to start?

 You would usually need to be a university graduate and will need to demonstrate what are called ‘core competencies’.
-These include academic qualifications in psychology and literature and an understanding of ethical issues.
+These include academic qualifications in psychology and literature, especially poetry, and an understanding of ethical issues.
 If there are gaps, it’s possible to make these up during training.

 You will also need the personal qualities, self-awareness and maturity necessary to facilitate groups and to be able to provide references from 3 persons of standing.